van-unity/Game_Files_Unity3d/README.md

 ## Dependency Resolution

-Dependencies are resolved through the `GameController`, acting as a lightweight initializer.
+Dependencies are resolved through the `GameInitializer`, acting as a lightweight initializer.

 Key choices: